On this day, 27 March 1982: Eagle

 I should redress the balance straight away by pointing out that the Dan Dare strip is excellent.
 In fact it’s brilliant, and worth the subscription alone – there’s an intelligent and engaging story and nice art from Gerry Embleton (who would be succeeded by the wonderful Ian Kennedy) and the whole works as a contemporary re-imagining of 1950s Dare far more satisfactorily than 2000AD’s 1977 version.
-The Tower King, the only other non-photographic story, boasting typically lovely work by Jose Ortiz, is also good stuff.
-But beyond that there isn’t a huge amount to really like about the new Eagle, taking into account the Jackie-style photo-stories with the camp modelling, the editorial page trumpeting of the photographers as ‘the new artists’, first-issue interviews with Jim Davidson and UKIP’s Mike Read, and a ‘Big Mouth’ letters column that appears to have been written by a frustrated scout master.
-But for me and, I imagine, most of the other people it was aimed at, Eagle was dynamic, original and exciting, which was exactly what we needed at that age as we stepped out of our 70s childhoods towards broader horizons.
+The Tower King, the only other non-photographic story, boasting typically lovely work by Jose Ortiz, is also good stuff (although I note that on a later issue’s reader survey form I marked it as my least favourite story of the time).
+There are aspects of the new Eagle that I’m sniffier about today; for example, the editorial page trumpeting of photographers as ‘the new artists’, and first-issue interviews with Jim Davidson and UKIP’s Mike Read.
+But for me and, I imagine, most of the other people it was aimed at in 1982, Eagle was dynamic, original and exciting, which was exactly what we needed at that age as we stepped out of our 70s childhoods towards broader horizons.
 The photo-stories and the higher than usual number of text articles may not have been of the best quality but they helped create the feeling that this was more than a comic – rather a bridge towards the magazines (Shoot!, Smash Hits or Crash, depending on one’s tribe) that most of us would be reading before too long.